 On Mozio’s website you can find a variety of private rides, like 3-passenger sedans, private vans and even private buses.
-Transfers from Bern-Belp Airport can be booked at $256 for a sedan, $270 for a 7-seater private van, and $448 for a 10-seater private bus; all options are an estimated 45-minute ride.
+A car service from the airport can be booked at $256 for a sedan, $270 for a 7-seater private van, and $448 for a 10-seater private bus; all options are an estimated 45-minute ride from Bern-Belp Airport.
 From Zurich Airport, a private sedan costs $373, a 7-seater private van is $621, a 15-seater private bus costs $854; taking approximately 1 hour and 45 minutes to get there.

 These options are best when travelling in groups and flying from abroad, and if knowing your driver will be at Arrivals waiting gives you a plus in security and peace-of-mind.

 Hailing a taxi from the airport should be easy enough and would cost about $260-320, depending on the time of day, exact distance and ride time.

 UberX shows this same route at about CHF 133 ($140 USD) -obviously this is subject to ‘surge pricing’ depending on demand and availability.

 As we mentioned before, the railway connections are extensive and the system is highly efficient.
 So taking the train may very well be the best option to travel in Switzerland; and, to make the most of this advantage you can get railway passes that -along supersaver tickets and booking ahead- will allow you to buy half-fare prices and ride for free in some cases.

 Moving AROUND Interlaken